Hypernova: Properties

 Unusually bright radio supernovae have been observed as counterparts to hypernovae, and have been termed "radio hypernovae".

 Astrophysical models

-Models for hypernova focus on the efficient transfer of energy into the ejecta.
+Models for hypernovae focus on the efficient transfer of energy into the ejecta.
 In normal core collapse supernovae, 99% of neutrinos generated in the collapsing core escape without driving the ejection of material.
 It is thought that rotation of the supernova progenitor drives a jet that accelerates material away from the explosion at close to the speed of light.
 Binary systems are increasingly being studied as the best method for both stripping stellar envelopes to leave a bare carbon-oxygen core, and for inducing the necessary spin conditions to drive a hypernova.

 Collapsar model

 The collapsar model describes a type of supernova that produces a gravitationally collapsed object, or black hole.
 The word "collapsar", short for "collapsed star", was formerly used to refer to the end product of stellar gravitational collapse, a stellar-mass black hole.
 The word is now sometimes used to refer to a specific model for the collapse of a fast-rotating star.
 When core collapse occurs in a star with a core at least around fifteen times the Sun's mass—though chemical composition and rotational rate are also significant—the explosion energy is insufficient to expel the outer layers of the star, and it will collapse into a black hole without producing a visible supernova outburst.

 A star with a core mass slightly below this level—in the range of —will undergo a supernova explosion, but so much of the ejected mass falls back onto the core remnant that it still collapses into a black hole.
 If such a star is rotating slowly, then it will produce a faint supernova, but if the star is rotating quickly enough, then the fallback to the black hole will produce relativistic jets.
 Those powerful jets plough through stellar material creating strong shock waves, with the vigorous winds of newly-formed ^{56}Ni blowing off the accretion disk, detonating the hypernova explosion.
 The ejected radioactive decay of ^{56}Ni renders the visible outburst substantially more luminous than a standard supernova.
 The jets also beam high energy particles and gamma rays directly outward and thereby produce x-ray or gamma-ray bursts; the jets can last for several seconds or longer and correspond to long-duration gamma-ray bursts, but they do not appear to explain short-duration gamma-ray bursts.